chenlongqiang/lcphp/README.md

 # lcphp
-This is a template project, use lcphpframe
+This is template project, Use by lcphpframe